What is the Scrabble Word Finder?

 Here’s a look at some of the more successful offensive and defensive Scrabble tricks, as recommended by game experts:

-- Remember those suffixes and prefixes!
+Remember those suffixes and prefixes!
 A judicious "ED," "CON," or "ES" added to a word can be a game winner.
+You can also look for existing tiles in play to help play a word with a suffix or prefix to get a higher score.

-- Don’t be afraid to swap out your tiles when necessary.
+Don’t be afraid to swap out your tiles when necessary.
 Sometimes it’s the only way to stay in the game.
 When you can't make new words, this may be your only option.
+Remember, you lose a turn when swapping out letters, so make sure you only do so when you can’t play any words that will score you more than a few points, or when you feel it’s a last resort.

 How to Cheat at Scrabble